-The doctoral programme in Slovene Studies offers a more extensive and in-depth approach to the subject than the second-level masters study.
+The doctoral programme in Slovene Studies offers a more extensive and in-depth approach to the subject than the second-level masters study, in three areas: Linguistics, Literary Studies and History, and in teaching the Slovene language or literature.
 Its goal is the development of highly trained academics - researchers and lecturers qualified to conduct internationally comparable research into current theoretical and practical issues in Slovene Studies.

 The structure and organisation of the programme is fully adjusted to the structural framework, organisation, study process and credit points system as defined in the overall Humanities and Social Sciences programme.
-Students enrol on two compulsory core courses (2x10 CP), two elective seminar courses (2x10 CP) and an external course (10 CP).
-As the research field is very broad, several core courses are available.
+Candidates put together their study plan in conjunction with their supervisor.
+Students enrol on two compulsory core courses (2x10 ECTS), two elective seminar courses (2x10 ECTS) and an external course (10 ECTS).
+As the research field is very broad and includes both linguistic and literary or pedagogical studies of the language and literature, several core courses are available.
 All students must choose one of the core courses Methodology of Slovene Literary Research or Methodology of Slovene Linguistics.
-The second core course is chosen from among the following three options: Theory and Practice of Literary Historiography, 20th-century Linguistic Trends in Slovene Linguistics and Didactics of Slovene Language and Literature.
+The second core course is chosen from among the following three options: Theory and Practice of Literary Historiography, 20thcentury Linguistic Trends in Slovene Linguistics and Didactics of Slovene Language and Literature.
 The two compulsory core courses help students gain a thorough understanding of different theories, methods and concepts necessary for research in this field.
 They also contribute to the required critical distance towards different research procedures, methodologies and theories, as well as drawing attention to possible interdisciplinary and intra-disciplinary connections.
-The elective seminar courses facilitate the practical application of fundamental methodological and theoretical approaches within the selected topics connected with the doctoral thesis topic; their content is defined each year and is prepared individually for each student, in line with their research requirements.
-The elective seminar courses envisage active cooperation between course coordinators, lecturers and students in the form of analytical research of relevant topics or questions.
-A similar principle is applied to the external course which is, unlike the elective seminar course, selected by the student and his/her supervisor at a recognised foreign university, which gives the student an opportunity to research abroad and experience different approaches to research.
-The largest part of the doctoral programme (180 CP) takes the form of individual research work within which, under the supervisor's guidance, the student prepares his/her doctoral thesis, actively masters research methodology by applying it to a specific question and develops the general and course-specific competences set out in the programme and curricula.
+The elective seminar courses facilitate the practical application of fundamental methodological and theoretical approaches within the selected topics connected with the doctoral thesis topic; their content is defined each year and is prepared individually for each student in cooperation with their supervisor and in line with their research requirements for their doctoral dissertation.
+The seminar paper can also serve as a potential chapter for the doctoral dissertation.
+A similar principle is applied to the external course which is, unlike the elective seminar course, selected by the student and his/her supervisor at another Slovenian university or research institute, or a foreign university or research institute, which gives the student an opportunity to research abroad and experience different approaches to research.
+The largest part of the doctoral programme (180 ECTS) takes the form of individual research work within which, under the supervisor's guidance, the student prepares his/her doctoral thesis, actively masters research methodology by applying it to a specific question and develops the general and course-specific competences set out in the programme and curricula.
+During the doctoral studies, formative research work within projects, while writing research reports, reviews and also discussions is also planned, especially as it pertains to the chosen study topic.